billy-yong/billy-yong/README.md

-# 👋 Hello, I'm Kim Duck Billy!
+# 👋 Hello, I'm Billy!
 I’m an undergraduate student in the **Department of Electrical Engineering**, currently working in the **Antenna and Electromagnetic Wave Applications Lab**.
 My research focuses on **antenna design**, **electromagnetic wave applications**, and using **CST** and **MATLAB** for simulations and analysis.

 ## 🔭 Currently Working On: